Parambarai

 Parambarai is a 1996 Indian Tamil language drama film, directed by K. S. Ravikumar, starring Prabhu and Roja.
-The film was released on 15 January 1996, and did fairly well at the box-office.
+The film was released on 15 January 1996, and was a commercial success at the box office.

 Plot

 Paramasivam and his father have been in feud for several years.

 In the past, Paramasivam saw his mother murdered by Maragatham but his father thought that she died because of her illness.
 His father later married Maragatham so Paramasivam left his father's house and lived with his grandmother.

 Back to the present, Paramasivam falls in love with Paruvatham, sister of a ruthless landlord Kumarasamy who dislikes Paramasivam.
 Later, Paramasivam marries Paruvatham to which Kumarasamy decides to revenge Paramasivam by marrying his half-sister Parimila, daughter of Maragatham.
 Maragatham who is always jealous of Paramasivam's fame among villagers and her daughter affection towards him decides to kill him by joining hands with Kumarasamy who asks for an offer to marry her daughter which she accepts.
 Instead of Paramasivam, Kumarasamy's goons kills his grandmother for which he decides to kills him.
 Beside the failure of Paramasivam's murder Kumarasamy demands his marriage with Parimila to Maragatham who betrays him.
 Later a conflict happens between them where Kumarasamy won and order his goons to kill her with her husband and tries to rape Parimila where Paramasivam enters and rescue all even Maragatham who killed his mother.The movie ends by reunion of Paramasivam with his father and forgiving Maragatham.